tmfarrell/tmfarrell.github.io/about.md

 title: About
 permalink: /about/
 ---
 Biomedical/ bioinformatics engineer operating in Boston.

 My interests lie at the intersection of engineering, biomedicine and computation.
-Though my latest work is mostly computational, I'm equally interested in wetwork.
-(Mainly I want to make biostuff that is useful and works.)
+Though my latest work is mostly computational, I'm equally interested in wetwork (having recognized that software is easy, hardware hard).
+Mainly I want to make biostuff that is useful and works.

 I use this to write meaningfully about things I read/ think.

-Feel free to [contact me](tfarrell01@gmail.com) with comments/ feedback.
+Feel free to [contact me](mailto:tfarrell01@gmail.com) with comments/ feedback.

 <!--
 Along with standard links to professional info and (oft-neglected)